-In order to conduct a primary inspection, inspectors observe learning and teaching, scrutinise documentation and the children's written work and hold formal and informal discussions with children, teachers and staff with specific responsibilities.
+Inspectors observe learning and teaching, scrutinise documentation and the children's written work and hold formal and informal discussions with children, teachers and staff with specific responsibilities.

-These arrangements include:
+The arrangements for inspection include:

-- meetings with the principal and teachers with specific responsibilities on the preinspection visit; - a meeting with representatives from the governors; - meetings with groups of children; and - the opportunity for the parents, teaching and support staff to complete a confidential questionnaire.
+- a meeting with a representative from the governors; - meetings with groups of children; and - the opportunity for the parents, teaching and support staff to complete a confidential questionnaire.

-Due to the staff's participation in action short of strike, the arrangements for this inspection included:
+Where, owing to the action short of strike, this evidence base was not available, it has been referenced in the body of the inspection report.

+The arrangements for this inspection included:

-- a short meeting with the principal and the designated teacher for child protection; and - a meeting with a group of year 6 children.
+- a short meeting with the principal and a member of the board of governors; and - a meeting with a small group of children.